1. Introduction

 4.1.
 Cache and normal variables

-• A CMake Cache variables are globally visible variables and persistent vars stored in CMakeCache.
+A CMake Cache variables are globally visible variables and persistent vars stored in CMakeCache.

 • They are mainly used to configure build options and allow users to customize the build.

-• -D<var>:<type>=<value> Create or update a cache entry from the command line.
+• -D<var>:<type>=<value>: create/update a cache entry from the command line.

-• option() Define a boolean cache variable and provide a default value.
+• option(): define a boolean cache variable and provide a default value.

 $ tree